What is SNAC?

 Fundraising + Outreach Committee Chair

 Christy Sakamoto is the Regional Impact Manager for Meow Wolf.
 In this role she builds partnerships with the Las Vegas community supporting arts access, equity and education.
 She is a Honey Badger for life with the 2023 Leadership Las Vegas class, deepening her commitment to betterment of Las Vegas.
-Christy dedicates her time to Asian Pacific Alumni UCLA on the scholarship committee and volunteering with Neon Museum.
+Sakamoto dedicates her time to Asian Pacific Alumni UCLA on the scholarship committee and volunteering with Neon Museum.
 She serves on the board of Pride Tree, and as an Advisory Board member for Black Mountain Institute.
 She was previously with the Mob Museum, and the Japanese American National Museum in Los Angeles.

 Advisory Council Members